-- A completed PhD in a relevant discipline. - Excellent written and spoken communication skills in both Chinese and English. - Specialisation in a field relevant to the study of the contemporary society, politics or economy in China - An extensive, strong research record with evidence of intellectual leadership in the field of Chinese social sciences - Demonstrated capacity and potential to attract research funding. - Demonstrated ability for excellence in teaching including the capacity to initiate course development. - Ability to supervise honours and postgraduate coursework degree theses
+- A completed PhD in a relevant discipline. - Excellent written and spoken communication skills in both Chinese and English. - Specialisation in a field relevant to the study of Chinese language and its cultural or broader humanities context. - An extensive, strong research record with evidence of intellectual leadership in the field of Chinese language teaching and curriculum development, and its humanities or social sciences foundation. - Demonstrated capacity and potential to attract research funding. - Demonstrated ability for excellence in teaching including the capacity to initiate course development. - Ability to supervise honours and postgraduate coursework degree theses. - Ability to develop, implement and evaluate innovation in language teaching.